Master's Programme in Energy Technology - ENTECH

 An important part of the studies is Innovation & Entrepreneurship Journey, a unique set of activities outside of classroom that you follow during your Master's with EIT InnoEnergy Master School.
 During Innovation & Entrepreneurship Journey students:

-Benefit from exclusive partnership with Siemens Energy, in which the company provides a yearly case for you to tackle through energy technology solutions.
+- Benefit from exclusive partnership with Siemens Energy, in which the company provides a yearly case for you to tackle through energy technology solutions.

 - Learn how to develop an innovation idea into a minimum viable product with UnternehmerTUM, start-up accelerator of TU Munich and a leader in innovation and business creation.

 The programme is modularly structured, which means that you have excellent opportunities to customise your study profile with the help of the teachers at the different universities.
 There is a wide and varied range of courses.
 The teaching and examination forms vary between different courses.

 When you join Europe's largest accelerator, you gain privileged access to exciting jobs, internships, mentoring and thesis opportunities.
 EIT InnoEnergy provides dedicated expert professional support to students of this programme, ensuring that they make a smooth and empowered transition into the labour market.